For finance teams navigating multi-chain DeFi complexity

 5. Track Gas Fees Correctly

-- Capitalize fees for asset purchases or mints.
+- Capitalize fees tied to asset purchases or token mints.

-Always record the fiat value of crypto used for gas at the time of payment.
+Always log the fiat equivalent of gas at the time paid to avoid valuation disputes.

 6. Apply Consistent Tax Lot Methods

-- Specific ID: most precise, requires detailed records.
+- Specific ID: Most precise, requires meticulous tracking of each lot.

 7. Reconcile Regularly